Adityaa024/ai-flight-reservation-chatbot/README.md

 ├── package.json
 ├── tsconfig.json

-How It Works
+**How It Works**

-User selects a departure and destination city.
+1. User selects a departure and destination city.

-User picks a travel date.
+2. User picks a travel date.

-System fetches available flights based on the route and date.
+3. System fetches available flights based on the route and date.

-Flights are displayed, allowing the user to select one.
+4. Flights are displayed, allowing the user to select one.

-Future Enhancements
+**Future Enhancements**

-Integrate a real flight API (e.g., Amadeus API, Skyscanner API).
+•	Integrate a real flight API (e.g., Amadeus API, Skyscanner API).

-Add user authentication.
+•	Add user authentication.

-Improve UI with animations and better styling.
+•	Improve UI with animations and better styling.
 Contributing
 Feel free to contribute!
 Open an issue or submit a pull request.
 License
 This project is licensed under the MIT License.